In looking for an Income School Project 24 review, you've probably seen this question asked a lot in forums:

 In saying all this, their method actually does work.

-I know this because I'm literally looking at a blog I created where I did the exact same thing.
+I know this because I'm literally looking at an old blog I created where I did the exact same thing.

 It's still making money every month and I never once worked for a single backlink.